 CODE OF CIVIL PROCEDURE IN KUWAIT

 This article will provide guidance on the Code of Civil Procedure in Kuwait.
 The legal system of Kuwait is a civil law system that combines elements of French law, Islamic law, and Egyptian law.
 Principles of law and regulation that apply to a given situation are fluid, with frequent shifts in both application and interpretation.
-In order to ensure the applicability of the law to specific company operations, it is frequently essential to communicate with the appropriate government authorities.
+To ensure the law's applicability to specific company operations, it is frequently essential to communicate with the appropriate government authorities.
 Understanding the existing policies and interpretations and the pragmatic approach to resolving these concerns is just as vital as confirming the present statutory and regulatory framework.
+Click here for How the Hague Convention Simplifies International Process Service.

 BACKGROUND

 Kuwait is an independent emirate.
 The Emir and the Al Sabah family control the country's political system.
 Kuwait recognizes only Maliki Sunni Islam, a sect of Sunni Islam, as its official religion.
 Because of its semi-constitutional governance, Kuwait has been called ‘anocratic.’
 As an emirate, Kuwait is a sovereign nation.
-The political structure consists of an elected legislature, an appointed executive branch, and a similarly appointed judiciary.
+The political structure comprises an elected legislature, an appointed executive branch, and a similarly appointed judiciary.
 Kuwait's first constitution was drafted and published in 1962.
+Click Here for Frequently Asked Questions About Process Servers!

 The executive branch of government is responsible for enforcing laws.
 The Emir appoints the prime minister, who then chooses the ministers.
-The Constitutional Court is responsible for ensuring that laws and executive orders are consistent with the constitution.
+The Constitutional Court ensures that laws and executive orders are consistent with the Constitution.
 In Kuwait, the public sphere and civil society are flourishing thanks to the country's party-like political and social structures.
-Members of trade groups like the Chamber of Commerce are immune to regulation from the state.
+Members of trade groups like the Chamber of Commerce are immune to state regulation.
+Click here for information on How Rush Process Service Can Expedite Your Case.

 Kuwait's court system has no religious stance.
 In contrast to other Gulf Arab nations, Kuwait lacks Sharia courts.
 Family law cases may be brought before a variety of courts.
 Kuwait has the most progressive commercial laws among the Persian Gulf states.
-When Kuwait's Code of Personal Status was published in 1984, it was a major step forward.
+When Kuwait's Code of Personal Status was published in 1984, it was a significant step forward.
+Click here for information on How Service of Process Ensures A Solid Foundation.

-Moreover, advising on the interpretation of relevant laws and regulations in Kuwait is complicated by the fact that the procedure for reporting legislation and court decisions is usually confidential.
+Moreover, advising on interpreting relevant laws and regulations in Kuwait is complicated because the procedure for reporting legislation and court decisions is usually confidential.
 When made public, the system for reporting decisions is not as developed as in other jurisdictions.
 In addition, unlike in common law countries, there is no absolute body of precedent that can be relied upon in Kuwaiti courts.
 Kuwait's judicial system has multiple distinct tiers: the General Courts, First Instance Courts, Appellate Courts, and a Supreme Court (or ‘Court of Cassation‘).
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked

 HOW IS A CLAIM STARTED IN KUWAIT

 Both a civil and a commercial claim have similar beginning processes.
-In Kuwait, the party seeking legal redress (the ‘plaintiff’) is required to commence the legal proceeding.
-In civil trials, it is not required that counsel represent each party.
+In Kuwait, the party seeking legal redress (the ‘plaintiff’) must commence the legal proceeding.
+In civil trials, counsel is not required to represent each party.
 In civil procedures, however, if a party retains an attorney, the attorney must be licensed to practice law in Kuwait.
 To file a claim, you must first submit a statement of claim (together with any necessary supporting papers) to the court clerk.
-Within five to ten days, depending on the nature of the court circuit the claim is heard by, the original will be sent to the Clerk's Department to execute service on the defendant.
+Within five to ten days, depending on the nature of the court circuit in which the claim is heard, the original will be sent to the Clerk's Department to execute service on the defendant.

 A statement of defense (which may contain jurisdictional objections, procedural and substantive defenses, whether denials or affirmative defenses or counterclaims) and any relevant supporting evidence must be filed by the defendant after the service of the statement of claim.
 Before the hearing date noted on the paper you were served with, you must submit your defense statement.

 Depending on the scope of the claim and the complexities involved, a single expert or a team of experts may be selected to review the case.
-The appointed expert(s) conducts an inquisitorial hearing during which the parties are obliged to make various arguments and provide evidence in support of their arguments.
-If the court decides to accept, the expert's report is entirely up to them.
+The appointed expert(s) conducts an inquisitorial hearing during which the parties are obliged to make various arguments and provide evidence supporting their arguments.
+If the court accepts, the expert's report is entirely up to them.
 Afterward, the court will usually make a ruling based on the evidence presented in the expert's report.
-The Court of Appeal hears appeals from lower courts and has the authority to send cases to the Experts' Department for further investigation.
+The Court of Appeal hears appeals from lower courts and can send cases to the Experts' Department for further investigation.
 The Court of Cassation (Kuwait's highest court) hears appeals from the Court of Appeal exclusively on questions of law.

 JURISDICTION AND DISCOVERY IN KUWAIT